ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 Prerequisites
 -------------

-The following libraries and tools are required to build and run the CDE.
+The following libraries and tools are required to build and run the City Data Explorer (CDE).

 - node v8.11.1
 - yarn v1.6.0
 - PostgreSQL 9.5+
 - PostGIS 2.2.4+
 - Angular CLI 1.7.4
-- Build tools for native npm modules (e.g. XCode for MacOS or build-essential for Ubuntu)
+- Build tools for native node modules (e.g. XCode for MacOS or build-essential for Ubuntu)

 Full instructions are given below for installing these prerequisites on Mac OS X using the Homebrew package manager.
 However, the
-CDE can also be built and run on Linux by installing the prerequisites using an alternative package manager such as **apt** on Ubuntu.
+CDE can also be built and run on Linux by installing the prerequisites using an alternative package manager (such as **apt** on Ubuntu).

-A note about node v9: The project will theoretically run with node v9, however, the project depends on the [node-mapnik](https://github.com/mapnik/node-mapnik) native library and a prebuilt binary for node V9 is not currently available.
+A note about node v9: The project will run with node v9, however, the project depends on the [node-mapnik](https://github.com/mapnik/node-mapnik) native library and a prebuilt binary for node V9 is not currently available.
 Until the maintainers of node-mapnik release a node v9-compatible version, the CDE must be built and run with node v8.